 Although we've long since acknowledged that virginity is a social construct, there is a first time for everything — including penetrative sex.
 And your entrance into the world of P-in-V or D-in-V or P-in-A or any other kind of penetration out there can be nerve-wracking, especially since it's so often hyped up as a super-painful experience.

-Mary Jane Minkin, MD, a practicing OB/GYN and professor at the Yale School of Medicine, tells Refinery29 that the notion that sex always hurts the first time for people with vaginas is mostly mythical.
+Mary Jane Minkin, MD, a practising OB/GYN and professor at the Yale School of Medicine, tells Refinery29 that the notion that sex always hurts the first time for people with vaginas is mostly mythical.
 "Embryologically, there is a sheet of tissue that does cover the opening to the vagina.
 The old myth was that it was always there until you had sex for the first time," she explains.
 "With modern women being as active as they are, running around, riding bikes, and using tampons, there are very few women who have the hymen still intact."

 If it's still around, though, having something enter your vagina might be uncomfortable.
 Hymens range in thickness; if yours is on the thicker end, it might be a little more painful.
 But even then, Dr. Minkin says the pain or soreness should only last about an hour or so after sex.